KNOW NATURE AND KEEP IT WORTH KNOWING

 On this page are listed upcoming events.
 The public is welcome at all club events, unless stated otherwise.
 See our Membership page to learn how to officially join NONC and support our efforts.

-Currently cancelled due to the pandemic, but we will eventually resume meeting on the first Wednesday of the month (September through May), at 7:00 pm. at the Schubert Centre, 3505 30th Ave., Vernon, in the Banquet Room.
+See dates and details at right.
+On the first Wednesday of the month (September through May), at 7:00 pm. at the Schubert Centre, 3505 30th Ave., Vernon, in the Emerald Room.
 Visitors welcome!

 SATURDAY NATURE WALKS

-Join the North Okanagan Naturalists’ Club for Nature Walk at Thomas Hayes Ecological Park in Spallumcheen Township.
+Join the North Okanagan Naturalists’ Club for a Nature Walk at the Thomas Hayes Ecological Park in Spallumcheen Township.
 Take Otter Lake Cross Road exit from Hwy 97, follow this road behind the Tolko Mill and turn left onto Thomas Hayes Road.
-Contact: Rick at email@example.com